EnvGen/Tutorials/amplicons-no_overlap.rst

 **STEP 9: Clustering**
 	Here we cluster our reads by similarity.
 Usearch uses average-linkage clustering, which means that it is possible that two sequences that are closer to each other than the similarity threshold can still end up in different OTU.
 One way to minimize this risk is to cluster at a higher similarity first, and then gradually expand these clusters.
-	You can speed up your process by informing Usearch how many bases it can ignore in the beginning of the read; you can do that for the portion of your forward primer that has no degeneracies.
+	Since we have not removed the primer sequences, we will tell Usearch to not consider them in the clustering.
 	If you're having memory problems, you can use -cluster_smallmem instead of cluster_fast.
 This is slightly less accurate.

 The command:
-	./usearch6 -cluster_smallmem <infile> -id <identity> -uc <uc_file> -idprefix <integer> --centroids <fasta output>
+	./usearch6 -cluster_smallmem <infile> -id <identity> -uc <uc_file> -idprefix <integer> -idsuffix <integer> --centroids <fasta output>

 Example:
-	./usearch6 -cluster_smallmem all.sort.fa -id 0.99 -uc all.99.uc -idprefix 5 –centroids all.99.fa -sizein -sizeout
+	./usearch6 -cluster_smallmem all.sort.fa -id 0.99 -uc all.99.uc -idprefix 18 -idsuffix 18 –centroids all.99.fa -sizein -sizeout

-	./usearch6 -cluster_smallmem all.99.fa -id 0.98 -uc all.98.uc -idprefix 5 –centroids all.98.fa -sizein -sizeout
+	./usearch6 -cluster_smallmem all.99.fa -id 0.98 -uc all.98.uc -idprefix 18 -idsuffix 18 –centroids all.98.fa -sizein -sizeout

-	./usearch6 -cluster_smallmem all.98.fa -id 0.97 -uc all.97.uc -idprefix 5 –centroids all.97.fa -sizein -sizeout
+	./usearch6 -cluster_smallmem all.98.fa -id 0.97 -uc all.97.uc -idprefix 18 -idsuffix 18 –centroids all.97.fa -sizein -sizeout